oss-review-toolkit/ort/docs/scripts/rules-kts.md

 violations by themselves.

 You can use the [example rules](../../examples/example.rules.kts) as the base script file for your policy rules.
-Note that this example depends on the licenses categorizations defined in the [license-classifications example](../../examples/license-classifications.yml), see the [license-classifications docs](../config-file-license-classifications-yml.md).
+Note that this example depends on the license categorizations defined in the [license-classifications example](../../examples/license-classifications.yml), see the [license-classifications docs](../config-file-license-classifications-yml.md).